 The more IRS threatened me, the less I slept.
 The less I slept the more my bones hurt.
 The more my bones hurt, the less I could sleep.

 The bones in my legs hurt so much that Ibuprofen made little difference.
-In the end, just before U.S. News & World Report called me in the fall of 1995, I was lucky to get three hours sleep in any twenty-four hours.
-After U.S. News & World Report called and listened to my account of my experience and said they would use some of it in their story on IRS abuse I was able to start sleeping again.
+In the end, just before U.S. News & World Report called in the fall of 1995, I was lucky to get three hours sleep in any twenty-four hours.
+After U.S. News & World Report called and listened to my account of my experience and said they would use some of it in their story on IRS abuse I was able to sleep again.

 What this shows is first, that stress can cause sleep deprivation and second that stress can be relieved by understanding.

 The relationship between stress and sleep deprivation is important.
 If you are under a lot of stress it is vital for you to find a way to relax.
 It’s good to know that vitamin B12 nurtures sleep.

 Attempted suicide led to B12 test